Using AWS Copilot to Build CI/CD + Integration tests for your ECS app

 And that way I don’t even have to write a shell script.
 This tool already exists, it already understands how to look through the folder, find my application, build it, and push it and then the second stage after that is when I have my Docker container: I need infrastructure to run it on.
 I need a cluster, I need VPC networking, all these different supporting resources on my AWS account.

 And creating those things by hand… that’s not fun either.
 I don’t think anybody likes clicking around the console that much.
 You know it’s something that I can do but day to day especially if I’m deploying multiple applications I don’t want to go in there and start clicking around.
 Se we said: “Okay we can automate that as well.
 We can take that application, we can spin up the environment and supporting resources and put that application into the environment automatically as well.”

-Adam: You know just thinking about that if I were to to do this by hand right now you go to the console, I need to think about a vpc as you said.
-There’s networking security groups, IAM roles and policies, there’s a lot of components that I need to think about: you know these resources to ensure that I can connect all these pieces together.
+Adam: Just thinking about that if I were to to do this by hand right now you go to the console, I need to think about a vpc as you said.
+There’s networking security groups, IAM roles and policies, there’s a lot of components that I need to think about: these resources to ensure that I can connect all these pieces together.
 So by having something like Copilot which, by the way: ThaSmasha made a comment here: Today I’m not even going to formulate a question, just taking notes.
 Too advanced!

 I think this is an example of the audience that Copilot should be reaching out to right?
 Hey I don’t want, or I don’t have the time to be a an expert in all of these things under under the covers.
 But I have an application, I have a Docker container… now just get this to an environment that’s stable, scalable, and production ready without me having to be an expert in all of the components around.